Cristhan11/Parental_Wifi/docs/NODOGSPLASH_INTEGRATION.md

 }
 ```

-**Why this is needed:** Without this rule, when a Preauthenticated device tries to access `http://192.168.4.1/portal`, NoDogSplash intercepts it and redirects to `RedirectURL` (which is the same URL), creating an infinite redirect loop.
+**Why this is needed:** Without this rule, when a Preauthenticated device tries to access `http://192.168.4.1/portal`, NoDogSplash intercepts it and redirects to the splash page again, potentially creating a redirect loop.

 ### Important Notes

-- **`RedirectURL`** - This is where NoDogSplash redirects all HTTP requests from Preauthenticated devices
+- **`RedirectURL`** - Should be COMMENTED OUT - We use the splash page (`splash.html`) instead, which passes the token parameter to the portal
 - **No `BlockList` entries** - We use `ndsctl` commands to manage device states instead
 - **`InternetInterface`** - NOT a valid option in NoDogSplash version 5.0.2 - Do NOT add this line
 - **Firewall rule for portal access** - Must allow port 80 to gateway IP for Preauthenticated users (prevents redirect loop)
+- **Splash page is required** - The splash page at `/etc/nodogsplash/htdocs/splash.html` must exist and redirect to the portal with token

 ### How NoDogSplash Uses It

 1. NoDogSplash reads the config file at startup
 2. Devices connecting to WiFi are automatically in **Preauthenticated** state
-3. All HTTP requests from Preauthenticated devices redirect to `RedirectURL`
+3. All HTTP requests from Preauthenticated devices redirect to `splash.html?tok=TOKEN` (when `RedirectURL` is not set)
+4. The splash page redirects to the portal with the token parameter
-4. Devices can be authenticated using `ndsctl auth` to allow internet access
+5. Devices can be authenticated using `ndsctl auth` to allow internet access
-5. Devices can be deauthenticated using `ndsctl deauth` to redirect them again
+6. Devices can be deauthenticated using `ndsctl deauth` to redirect them again
+7. **State changes work immediately** - No need to disconnect/reconnect WiFi

 ---